Further education and training are often an important part of the transition to adulthood.

 Department of Rehabilitation

 If a student with a disability is continuing their education and training, with a goal of independent employment, the Department of Rehabilitation (DOR) can help.
 For eligible students, DOR can help pay for tuition as well as books, tutoring, and specialized assistive technology tools that the student may need.
 They will create an Individualized Plan for Employment (IPE) with that individual that includes all that is necessary.
-They will continue to support the person even after they have received a degree if needed to help them learn any additional skills for independent employment.
+They will continue to support the person even after they have received a degree, if needed, to help them learn any additional skills for independent employment.